Discover our experts

 Katie Laird

-Katie heads up the school’s social media so if often seen lurking around the workshop behind a lens.
-She also helps guide students on the 30-week Professional course in setting up their own social media accounts, often designed specifically for businesses.
+Katie heads up the school’s social media and is often seen in the workshop capturing content behind a camera lens.
+She also helps guide students on the 30-week Professional Course in setting up their own social media accounts, often designed specifically for businesses.

 HANDYMAN